Hanford Engineer Works: Personnel

 The construction workforce reached a peak of 45,096 on 21 June 1944.
-About thirteen percent were women, and non-whites made up 16.45 percent.
-African-Americans lived in segregated quarters, and had their own messes and recreation areas.
-They were paid less than white workers.
-Although DuPont agreed to hire African-Americans as construction workers, it had no intention of hiring them as operating personnel.
-These workers were all white and most were Protestant; fifteen percent were Catholic and ten were Jewish.
-Not all the 1,532 operating personnel had worked for DuPont before, but most came from its ordnance plants in Colorado, Illinois, Tennessee and Utah, where production had been scaled back or halted during 1943.
+About 13 percent were women, and 16.45 percent were non-white.
+African-Americans lived in segregated quarters, had their own messes and recreation areas, and were paid less than white workers.
+Although DuPont agreed to hire some as construction workers, it had no intention of hiring them as operating personnel.
+These workers were all white and most were Protestant.

+Not all the 1,532 operating personnel had worked for DuPont before, but most came from DuPont ordnance plants in Colorado, Illinois, Tennessee and Utah, where production had been scaled back or halted during 1943.
 Some were given special training at Oak Ridge or the Metallurgical Laboratory.
-More than half of them were over the maximum draft age of 38, and three-quarters of the 3,705 men aged 18 to 26 in the construction workforce were classified as 4-F by the Selective Service System, and were not required to serve because they did not meet the Army's minimum physical, mental, or moral standards.
-The Manhattan District arranged with local draft boards for exemptions for key personnel.
-The Selective Service Section of the area engineer's office handled 14,701 requests for exemption, and 50 percent were approved.
-These were forwarded to the local draft board with a letter signed by Matthias.
+More than half were over the maximum draft age of 38, and three-quarters of the 3,705 men aged 18 to 26 in the construction workforce were classified as 4-F by the Selective Service System, and not required to serve because they did not meet the Army's minimum standards.
+The Manhattan District also arranged with local draft boards for exemptions for key personnel.
+The Selective Service Section of the area engineer's office handled 14,701 requests for exemption and 50 percent were approved.
+These were forwarded to the draft board with a letter signed by Matthias.

 Recruiting workers was one problem; keeping them was another.
-Turnover was a serious problem.
+Turnover was a serious issue.
 Groves was sufficiently concerned to mandate exit interviews.
-These revealed that the main causes of dissatisfaction among the workers were the isolated site, the poor working conditions and a sense that the work was not important to the war effort.
-The notion that the work was unimportant was generated by the secrecy surrounding the Manhattan Project, and a sense of impending victory in Europe towards the end of 1944 did not help either.
-When word got around that workers were leaving, other districts of the Corps of Engineers began poaching them.
-To make up for the shortfall in the number of workers, Matthias instituted a five-and-a-half-day and then a six-day work week.
-Workers worked a ten-hour day.
-An eight-week campaign against absenteeism among the construction workforce that commenced in November 1943 reduced the rate of absenteeism from 9.8 percent to 5.9 percent.
-Absenteeism hit an all-time low of 5.3 percent in September 1944.
+These revealed that the main causes of dissatisfaction were the isolated site, poor working conditions, and a sense that the work was not important to the war effort, a consequence of the secrecy surrounding the Manhattan Project.
+To make up for the shortfall in workers, Matthias instituted a five-and-a-half-day and then a six-day work week.
+Workers worked ten hours a day.
+An eight-week campaign reduced the rate of absenteeism from 9.8 percent in November 1943 to 5.3 percent in September 1944.